Mark’s moving and deeply personal account of his first year in prison, taken from his 2010 – 2011 diary.

 9) The police cell I spent nearly a week in after my arrest drove me to distraction and total collapse.
 It was a void in space and time.
 I was stripped of shoes, belt, and watch – fermenting in the few clothes I was arrested in, without any grasp of time or sense of humanity.
 I strained to count the hours that crept by, a shaft of light from a few opaque blocks of glass on high my only indicator of the passing day.
 There was a slab for a bed in one corner and a toilet in the other, overlooked by a camera and microphone.
 The silence was quite literally ‘deafening’.
 I didn’t understand this expression before, but now it made perfect sense.
 That complete and endless lack of human presence or sound was so overwhelming that it became unbearable.
 I sang to myself to try and keep my wits, shivering in a corner, huddled in a ball.
 All I could hear was the low hum of an extractor fan, and the buzz of the electric light – constant and relentless.
 There was no indication of how long this would last.
 In the end I spent over 100 hours like this.
 There was a sink I had to push a button to get a short stream of water from.
 You could only press it a few times before it cut out completely.
 3 times a day the hatch would open and a small microwaved meal would pop through.

-Searching a hidden past
+Searching my father's hidden past

 10.1) I was always aware of my father’s devotion and love.
 Everything he ever did was done with the best intentions.
 Whether it was protective, or supportive, the purpose was always pure.
 Yet, he always maintained a distance between us.
 It was a relationship of parameters.
 It would be too simplistic to say we weren’t close as father and son because we loved each other deeply, but there were barriers I couldn’t cross and questions that couldn’t be asked.
 As I discover more about his life, I realise that I never really knew what lay behind the mask he wore all those years.
 I understood his character, his likes, dislikes and temperaments, but that was where it all stopped.
 His was a book that did not want to be read.
 In many ways, I think he maintained this to protect me from the truth, to bring me up to be something different, someone different.
 The question today is: what is that truth?
 I am not only discovering more about my own father, but more about myself in the process.